scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 * `[repo]` is one of OHI-Science repositories: ohicore, ohiprep, etc.
 * `[user]` is your GitHub username

-Note however that users can also change files directly in the repository on the GitHub website (column 1):
+Note however that users can also change files directly in the repository on the GitHub website (column 1), by clicking on the button indicated by the red arrow:

 > ![](./fig/web_edit.png)

 Alternatively, the user can create a fork, or copy of a repository (column 2) to freely experiment with changes without affecting the original project: